Connect with others who understand.

 The three main types of NSCLC are:

-Other rare subtypes of NSCLC include sarcomatoid carcinoma (0.1 percent to 0.4 percent of all lung cancer cases) and adenosquamous carcinoma (0.4 percent to 4 percent of lung cancer cases).
+Rare subtypes of NSCLC include sarcomatoid carcinoma (0.1 percent to 0.4 percent of lung cancer cases) and adenosquamous carcinoma (0.4 percent to 4 percent of lung cancer cases).

 The two main types of SCLC are:

-There are also many other rarer subsets of lung cancer that are not classified in these groups.
+There are also many other rare subsets of lung cancer that aren’t classified in these groups.

 Staging Lung Cancer

-Each case of NSCLC is assigned to one of four stages, while cases of SCLC are said to be in either the limited stage or the extensive stage.
-Cancer staging depends on a number of factors, including how large the tumor is, where the tumor is located, and the extent of its spread (known as metastasis).
+Each case of NSCLC is assigned to one of four stages, while SCLC cases are said to be in either the limited stage or the extensive stage.
+Cancer staging depends on a number of factors, including tumor size, whether the cancer has spread to nearby lymph nodes, and how far it has spread (known as metastasis).

-Read more about types of lung cancer and the staging of lung cancer.
+Read more about the staging of lung cancer.

 What Are the Symptoms of Lung Cancer?